Lodged by the Supreme Administrative Court

 The judgment of the Court of Justice of 22 December 2010 can be found here.

-The subsequent decision of the Supreme Administrative Court (judgment of 2 February 2011, no. 5 As 38/2008-288) can be found here
+The subsequent decision of the Supreme Administrative Court (judgment of 2 February 2011, no. 5 As 38/2008-288) can be found here (only in Czech).

 The Supreme Administrative Court referred the following questions to the Court of Justice for a preliminary ruling: